 Standard ARC has been around a while, connecting your TV and hi-fi equipment into one, seamless and less cable-heavy entertainment system.
-However, now comes eARC to take audio to the next level.
+However, thanks to the capabilities of the new HDMI 2.1 standard, now comes eARC to take audio to the next level.

-Find out all about ARC and eARC, why you will one day demand the latter, and what of the best TVs and audio equipment on sale in 2020 are set to feature eARC in our in-depth guide below.
+Find out all about ARC and eARC, why you will one day demand the latter, and which of the best TVs and audio equipment on sale right now are set to feature eARC in our in-depth guide below.

-Audio Return Channel (ARC) is a type of audio transmission that links up your speaker output to your television controls, meaning you don't need a separate remote or interface to manage the volume.
+Audio Return Channel (ARC) is a type of audio transmission that links up your speaker output to your television controls, via an HDMI cable, meaning you don't need a separate remote or interface to manage the volume.

 Sure, HDMI cables already carry audio from Blu-ray players, games consoles and set-top boxes into a TV.
 But with ARC, they can also send audio in reverse, from a TV into an external speaker or soundbar, without having to attach a separate audio cable.

 Ready to remove one more remote from your already way-too-complicated home entertainment setup?
 Here's how to do it.

 ARC is an often ignored protocol sitting at the heart of almost all home entertainment products, and understanding ARC is all about knowing your ‘upstream’ from your ‘downstream’.

 The first thing to know is that, as a feature of the HDMI spec, ARC enables a TV to send audio signals upstream to a connected soundbar, a one-box home theater, or an AV receiver.
 It does this by first forming a 'handshake' between the TV and the audio device, creating a two-way street for information.

 By sending audio both ways, ARC does away with the need for optical audio cables (also called S/PDIF), cutting down on pointless clutter that likely already causes you a headache at home.
 Put simply, ARC is a cable-killer.